LauriSarap/deep-learning-studies/README.md

+# About

-A repository for personal studies and notes about GNNs
+A repository for personal studies and notes about deep learning as part of LSLS Research Curriculum.

+# Curriculum

+## 0. Mathematical Foundations

+- [] Linear Algebra
+- [] Probability & Gaussian Distribution
+- [] Information Theory
+- [] Kullback-Leibler Divergence
+- [] Maximum Likelihood Estimation